BlogWhat Does OTP Mean in Text Messaging?

 Other Meanings of OTP in Texting

-- One Trick Pony: Sometimes, people use OTP to describe someone who’s good at just one thing.
+2. One Trick Pony: Used to describe someone who excels at only one thing.
 For instance, “He’s funny, but kind of an OTP” means he relies on the same joke or act repeatedly.

-- On The Point: Some use OTP as slang for being sharp, accurate, or exactly right.
+3. On The Point: Slang for being accurate, sharp, or exactly correct.
 For example, “Your answer was OTP!” could mean your response was spot-on.

-- Over The Phone: It highlights that something was discussed or handled via a phone call rather than in person or by text.
+4. Over The Phone: Refers to something handled via a phone call rather than in person or by text.
+Example: “We settled it OTP yesterday.”

 Slang Terms Related To OTP in Text